top of page

 The rear is more difficult, and will require a cover that collapses or rolls up.
 The easiest could be a spring retract rubber cover that rolls up.
 Here's a concept of how to use a spring loaded roller cover that only covers the Y axis ways and ball screw.
 The roller is on the underside of the cover, so the chips dump over the edge as the table moves back in Y. A brush should be installed on the underside of the roller to prevent stuck chips from being rolled up into the layers.

 It's possible to protect both the Y axis and Z axis simultaneously with the same rubber roll up cover.
 The roller can be mounted on the Z axis, right under the underside of the spindle neck.
-The rubber cover decends down towards the intersection of the Y axis rails and the rear wall of the machine.
+The rubber cover descends down towards the intersection of the Y axis rails and the rear wall of the machine.
 It goes under a roller (made from several narrow rollers to prevent smashing chips into the cover), and turns horizontally to cover the Y axis rails and ballscrew.
 The cover attaches to the back of the table (Y axis motion only).

 SPRING ROLLER COVER